Sign up for Hasura Newsletter

 This way, users cannot read other people’s records.
 They can only access theirs.

-Now go back to Auth0 and go to the Rules page.
-Select the hasura-auth0-users-sync or whatever you named the rule.
-It's the rule you created previously for syncing Auth0 with Hasura.
+Now go back to Auth0 and go to the Actions > Login flow page.
+Select the Hasura Sync Users or whatever you named the rule.

-Leave the Context tab as it is, and then press the Try button.
+Press the Run button.
 The test should be successful, and you should see the new user in your Hasura app.

 Hasura Users Table